Updated Feb 19, 2026

 Design Features

 Figma's Auto Layout simplifies responsive design by automatically resizing interfaces to fit different screen sizes.
-Meanwhile, Vector Networks let you create custom icons with precision and freedom.
+Meanwhile, Vector Networks let you create custom icons with precision and freedom—enabling multiple lines to connect to a single point for greater creative control compared to traditional vector paths.

 Figma's Make feature uses AI to transform text prompts or existing designs into functional prototypes, saving hours of manual effort.
 On the other hand, Figma Draw offers tools like custom brushes, textures, and variable-width strokes to create polished mobile assets.